Non-Violence - Why and How

 While it's true that our modernization and technological prowess are indeed noteworthy achievements, it is also true that we are capable of tremendous violence - something that should make us hang our heads in shame.

-The violent side of us continues to grow unbridled as a stark reminder of our animal past.
-But although animals are capable of violence, it is mostly for meeting their food requirements.
+Some say that the violent side of us continues to grow unbridled as a stark reminder of our animal past.
+While it is true that animals are capable of violence, it is mostly employed for meeting their food requirements.
 Carnivores hunt and pin down their prey brutally to snuff out their lives for a delicious meal but rarely do they kill for no reason.
 In fact, there are occasions when even the most ferocious lioness exhibits gentle compassion awakened by maternal instincts, and nurtures a young oryx calf (a type of antelope on which lions usually prey) instead of devouring it.
 In recent times we have the well chronicled story from Kenya of a lioness ‘Kamunayak’ adopting oryx calves not once but on six occasions, enduring hunger and even risking its life in the process.

 Violence and homo sapiens